 - Feedback Gathering: Listen to feedback from peers, mentors, and supervisors to refine your path.

 - Stay Adaptable: The journey to finding your true calling may evolve.
 Be open to change and new experiences.

 Adults tend to miss the train on the right career path.
 This is because of three things:

 - Excellent tolerance for bad jobs

-It’s understandable to want the job that pays well – very well.
-So people end up choosing work based on the compensation package.
-Although it’s good to get paid exceedingly well, money isn’t correlated with career satisfaction.
-Clarity about what you’re good at and where your limitations lie may put you in a position that causes you to stress to no end.
-And this is likely to lead to a high tolerance for what could be a terrible job.Not everyone has the knowledge and training to pursue what they truly want to do in life.
+It’s natural to desire a job with an attractive salary.
+Consequently, many select roles are primarily based on financial rewards.
+While lucrative pay is appealing, it doesn’t always equate to career satisfaction.
+Recognizing your strengths and understanding your limitations is crucial.
+Failing to do so might land you in a stressful position, potentially making you endure a less-than-ideal job.Not everyone has the knowledge and training to pursue what they truly want to do in life.
 This is why you need to start planning for your future early on.
 So you'll have enough time to develop your skills for a career that's going to be fulfilling.Click To Tweet

 The Right Questions